dmportella/docker-beat/README.md

 [![dockeri.co](http://dockeri.co/image/dmportella/docker-beat)](https://hub.docker.com/r/dmportella/docker-beat/)

+## Current support

+Currently `docker-beat` supports sending docker events to the following endpoints.

+ - console
+ - rabbitmq
+ - webhook
+ - websockets

+See projects for future endpoints support and additional things on the roadmap.

 ## Running in Docker

 The docker container supports Docker API Socket as a volume (not recommended) or you can provide the Docker API Url.